OleksandIadvigun/drugstore/docs/UserStory.md

     invoice status = PAID
     """

+  Scenario: As a user I should get markups
+    Given previously created price items
+    When send GET request
+    Then receive response with response body equal price item with markup:
+    """
+    priceItemId,
+    price,
+    markup
+    """

+  Scenario: As a user I should update markups
+    Given previously created price items
+    When send PUT request
+    Then receive response with response body equal price item with status:
+    """
+    priceItemId,
+    price,
+    markup
+    """

   Scenario: As a user I should create purchased costs
     Given previously created price item
     When send Post request